DelusionalSimon/glm-infused-sweetnet/idea_dump.md

 - Feature engineering
 - Do I go into detail how glycowork transforms data into graphs and all that jazz?
 - Should I compare my method to traditional methods to simulate glycans (Do they even exist?)
+- Focus on case where SweetNet already outperforms giifflar ( and all other models )

 # things to improve in glycowork
 - documentation for using pretrained models